necarlson97/Ludem-Dare-47/README.md

 Inventing time travel was easy...
 The hard part is surviving the paradoxes!
 Escape - but don't let your past spot you!

+Click here to watch a dumb video I made at 1am after 19 straight hours of coding!
 [![Alt text](https://img.youtube.com/vi/jGzbPXnorX4/0.jpg)](https://www.youtube.com/watch?v=jGzbPXnorX4)